IABTechLab/uid2docs/docs/guides/integration-mobile-client-side.md

 </TabItem>
 </Tabs>

-Connect to the UID2 integration environment as specified in the following Android object/iOS file: (**GWH_ work with wording**)
+To test, you can connect to the UID2 integration environment as specified in the following Android function call (**GWH_SW you said this but also said Android object.
+Preference?**)/iOS file:

 <Tabs groupId="language-selection">
 <TabItem value='android' label='Android'>